ccustodio99/iLCCD/docs/job-order-module.md

   requisitions.
 - Role-based views ensure requesters, approvers, and staff see only the actions relevant to them.
+- The index page provides filters for status, job type, assigned staff, and a search box that matches words in the description.
+Closed job orders can be included via a checkbox.

 ## 🔒 Security & Audit Considerations